jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/3- Defining Functions.md

 We introduced the relevant `String` function in the last chapter.

+3. Within the same module, create the "upcase_dasherized_phrase" function, which returns the phrase, dasherized AND in all upper case.

 ## Conclusion

 Now you know how to create a module that organizes your functions.
 This increases your ability to organize your code aesthetically (lining up pipe operators) and opens up many new possibilities.
 However, our current understanding is still very limited.